kromonos/userful_files/README.md

 ### Mastodon blocklists

-Goto settings -> Import and export -> Import
+Goto Settings -> Import and export -> Import
 Select the type you want to import with the dropdown and upload the file.

 ### Spamassassin